buildingSMART/Sample-Test-Files/IFC 4.3/Georeferencing_Tiny_Tin_2/readme.md

-# Tin in map scale but coordinates in a local origin and IfcMapConversion to place it in map coordinates
+# UT: Tin_4 in map scale but coordinates in a local origin and IfcMapConversion to place it in map coordinates

 ### Intent

-IFC 4x3 RC1
-This scenario has a tin with just one colour for all the triangles.
-There are no voids.
+This scenario expands Tin_3 directly.

-The coordinates for the tin are in map scale but with a local origin of (256400.0, 7011600.0, 0.0) IfcMapConversion is used to translate the coordinates to the correct (Easting, Northing, Height) for the map projection.
+There is only one change: the coordinates for the TIN are in map scale but with a local origin of (256400.0, 7011600.0, 0.0).

-The Horizontal and Vertical datums are specified in the EPSG code in IfcProjectedCRS.
-The given EPSG code says that the cordinates are  MGA94 Zone 56 and AHD (Ausralian Height Datum).

-The ifc file was written by 12d Model.
+The IFC file was written by 12d Model.

 ### Prerequisites

 This scenario builds upon following other scenarios:
-- Georeferencing_1
-- Georeferencing_Tiny_Tin_1
+- Tin_3

 ### Content

 This scenario covers the following concepts and/or IFC entities:

-- ifcProjectedCRS
-- ifcMapConversion
-- ifcTriangulatedIrregularNetwork
-- ifcSolidStratum
+- `IfcMapConversion` is used to translate the coordinates to the correct (*Easting*, *Northing*, *Height*) for the map projection.

 ### Supporting files